 * Grow food with your compost, plant fruit trees, test yourself on permaculture at home

 * Enjoy life!

-This article is also available to view on our Medium page.
+This interview is also available on our Medium page.